 It touted the disco for its DC-10 in 1970 and followed that up with a gym for its proposed superjumbo in MD-12 in 1991.

 Interestingly, the then Korean Air president dismissed the gym and said on his airline’s aircraft there would be a mahjong parlor instead!

 The manufacturer also touted a business office on its MD-12.

-However, the four-engine MD-12 never made it past mock-up stage.
+However, the four-engine MD-12 never made it past the mock-up stage.

-McDonnell Douglas also proposed a downstairs passengers deck on its three-engine MD-11.
+McDonnell Douglas also proposed a downstairs passenger deck on its three-engine MD-11.
 Called the Panorama deck, it would have afforded a great view of the countryside below.